prometheus/alertmanager/docs/configuration.md

 # above this threshold are truncated.
 When leaving this at its default value of
 # 0, all alerts are included.
 [ max_alerts: <int> | default = 0 ]

+# The maximum time to wait for a webhook request to complete, before failing the
+# request and allowing it to be retried.
+The default value of 0s indicates that
+# no timeout should be applied.
+# NOTE: This will have no effect if set higher than the group_interval.
+[ timeout: <duration> | default = 0s ]

 ```

 The Alertmanager